CaptioDev/simplestackscript/README.md

 ## Important: We are now an officially published Python package!!!

 > [!CAUTION]
 > You are currently on the experimental branch of S#.
 We are currently testing new syntax for the language and you might come accross various issues and bugs.
-We recommend you switch to the main branch, or for bleeding updates, check for any feature/* brances!
+We recommend you switch to the main branch.

 ## 🚀 Features